Quercetin Reduces AutoImmunity

 Given the evidence of how quercetin is best attributed to health benefits, there are a few tips in which you can use to make quercetin best available for your body:

-- When consuming foods containing quercetin, add foods high in bromelain and vitamin C into recipes.
+- When consuming foods with this antioxidant, add foods high in bromelain and vitamin C into recipes.
 For instance, squeeze some lemon juice onto your salmon tossed with capers or add chunks of pineapple into your red wine for a healthy sangria.

 - Blend in berries or whole apples into your post workout smoothie or juice kale and combine it with iced green tea and lemon for a recovery drink following muscle training or long distance running.